Crude Mortality Rate: number of deaths from infection compared to / the number of the entire population.

-Iran lifted its lockdown on April 18th, 2020.
-Health authorities in the country “warned of a second wave of COVID-19 infections”.
+Iran lifted its lockdown on April 18th, 2020, and represents the worst case of a second wave of infections that I have found.
+Other countries have a minor or non-existent second wave.
+Health authorities in Iran “warned of a second wave of COVID-19 infections”.
 However, three weeks later, a second wave has not been significant.

 Many other countries are easing off their lockdowns without a second wave cnn.comtelegraph.co.uk, including Austria, Switzerland, Germany, Norway, and Denmark.
 For future reference, you can scan for second waves by country, lookiing at the charts on politico.com or John Hopkins.

 Update 20200517: Instead of a second waves ramping up like the first, countries are prepared to take early precautions at the sign of new cases.
 Instead of waves there will be ripples.
 China is playing lockdown whack-a-mole in its battle against a second wave of Covid-19 cases.